Poirazi-Lab/dendrify/docs_sphinx/source/index.rst

 models are computationally costly, thus impractical for large-network simulations.

-To bridge the gap between these two , we introduce Dendrify, a free, open-source Python package compatible with the
+To bridge the gap between these two, we introduce Dendrify, a free, open-source Python package compatible with the
 `Brian 2 simulator <https://brian2.readthedocs.io/en/stable/>`_.
 Dendrify,
 through simple commands, automatically generates reduced compartmental neuron